porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/workflow.md

       <input type="checkbox" name="some-name" />
     </p-checkbox-wrapper>
     <p-checkbox-wrapper>
-      <span slot="label">Is a <strong>"Skip Navigation"</strong> link at the top of pages provided which allows assistive technologies to skip directly to the page’s main content?</span>
+      <span slot="label">Is a <strong>"Skip Navigation"</strong> link at the top of pages provided that allows assistive technologies to skip directly to the page’s main content?</span>
       <input type="checkbox" name="some-name" />
     </p-checkbox-wrapper>
     <p-checkbox-wrapper>